- UCAS course code

 Pearson BTEC Level 3 National Extended Certificate

-The University of Manchester welcomes applications from students who have achieved legacy BTEC qualifications (pre-2016) such as the BTEC Extended Diploma, BTEC Diploma, BTEC Subsidiary Diploma, and BTEC Certificate.
-The grades required are likely to be the same or vary similar to the new BTEC qualifications (first teaching 2016, awarded 2018).
+The University of Manchester welcomes applications from students who have achieved legacy BTEC qualifications (pre-2016) such as the BTEC Extended Diploma, BTEC Diploma, and BTEC Subsidiary Diploma when taken with suitable A-Levels.

-Please contact the Academic Department for clarification.
-If you require further clarification about the acceptability of this qualification please contact the academic Department(s) you plan to apply to.
+If you require further clarification about the acceptability of this qualification, please contact our Admissions Team.

 OCR Cambridge Technical qualifications